Ltd808/Boids/README.md

 # Flocking

 ## Description
-This project is a an attempt at creating Reynold's flocking behaviors in unreal.
-Currently able to spawn ~500 boids at 60fps, and ~1000 boids at 30fps on my laptop.
-Flocking variables are calculated in parallel threads.
+For this project, I implemented Reynold's flocking behaviors in unreal with multithreading (and spatial optimization.(SOON)).
+On my laptop I can spawn around 700 boids at 60fps, and ~1400 boids at 30fps.

 ## Screenshots
 ![alt text](https://i.imgur.com/8Rb9Ll1.png "Flocking1")